gvwilson/thirdbit/src/fiction/in-heck/index.md

 "But you do in fact need this one's assistance.
-You cannot defeat the Operators on your own, and once they are past the gate, you will be unable to pursue them without being consumed by Central."
+You cannot defeat the Operators on your own, and once they are past the gate, you will be unable to pursue them without being incorporated into Central."

 Gumption uncrossed his arms.
 "This one is not concerned," he said.